 There is often a little ease also added to the back sleeve pattern around the elbow area.
 This is again to allow any strain on the fabric to not pull or rip the seam.

 Ok then. you’re now ready to start truing patterns for yourself.
-It really isn’t as complicated as it sounded last week right?
-If you have any other questions, don’t forget to hit me up with them in the comments below, or via email.
-You know I always reply!
+It really isn’t as complicated as it sounded last week but if you do have any other questions, don’t forget to hit me up with them in the comments below!